FabricMC/fabric-docs/develop/getting-started/intellij-idea/generating-sources.md

 ![Choose Sources Dialog](/assets/develop/getting-started/intellij/choose-sources-dialog.png)

-If the correct file is open, you should now be able to see Javadoc comments as well as have the ability to search for references.
+You should now have the ability to search for references.
+If you are using a mapping set that contains Javadocs, like [Parchment](https://parchmentmc.org/) (for Mojang Mappings) or Yarn, you should now also see Javadocs.

 ![Javadoc Comments in Sources](/assets/develop/getting-started/intellij/javadoc.png)